 18. Your writing pisses me off.

-We don’t practice pickup, dating, seduction, to please society.
-We don’t give a crap what society thinks.
-We want to date and love beautiful women.
+We don’t practice pickup to please society–we don’t give a crap what society thinks.
+We want to date beautiful women and will do whatever it takes.

 Some of us want to have lots of sex, with various women.